hyperledger/indy-node/design/txn_author_agreement.md

 ## Plan Overview
 Indy Node will allow to store multiply Transaction Author Agreement (TAA).
 If no TAA written to the ledger it means that it is not required for this network.

-Any write request to the ledger should contain a hash of the TAA and the time when TA signed the TAA.
-Indy Node must reject any write request if it misses the hash of the latest TAA (e.g. no hash at all, or not the latest hash is present) or contains incorrect time of signing.
+Any write request to the ledger should contain a digest of the TAA and the time when TA signed the TAA.
+Indy Node must reject any write request if it misses the digest of the latest TAA (e.g. no digest at all, or not the latest digest is present) or contains incorrect time of signing.
-Write request itself is signed by the TA and as a result the author will sign a hash of the TAA together with other transaction data.
+Write request itself is signed by the TA and as a result the author will sign a digest of the TAA together with other transaction data.

 IndySDK will provide API to:
 * Fetch TAA from the ledger